civier/rsync_screen/README.md

 2. If TARGETDIR already exists, the result of the command will be that the directory tree below SOURCEDIR will be combined with the existing directory tree below TARGETDIR on TARGETHOST.

 3. If TARGETDIR is a relative path (does not start with / or \~), the path will be relative to the home directory of TARGETUSER on TARGETHOST.
-If TARGETDIR is omitted, it is as if the user specified '.' for TARGETDIR.

 4. If TARGETDIR starts with \~, \~ will be substituted with the home directory of TARGETUSER on TARGETHOST.

+5. If TARGETDIR is omitted, TARGETDIR is the home directory of TARGETUSER on TARGETHOST.

 To download the script to your machine, please run